-Pipers Lagoon Park is the best, most exotic oceanside park in Nanaimo (aside from Newcastle Island, but that's not a fair contest).
+Pipers Lagoon Park is one of the finest, most exotic oceanside parks in Nanaimo.

 This "island" can be reached by pedestrians during lower tides.

 Shack Island is a T-shaped, exotic slice of short bluffs and rocky beach amidst the shallow waters that separate Pipers Lagoon from Neck Point to the north.

 The "shacks" are rustic in appearance and are often thought to be abandoned, but really they are treasured and used as summer cabins by a lucky few descendants of the original owners.
 So, please be respectful of these properties if you venture there.

 Back to the list of Nanaimo parks and places